Tipsy Laird Recipe – How to Make a Scottish Trifle

 Scottish Trifle - Tipsy Laird Recipe in a glass

-How to make Tipsy Laird – step by step method
+How to make Tipsy Laird – step-by-step method

 The basic premise is to build a dessert of three layers – sponge soaked in whisky, jam, and orange juice on the bottom, topped with custard, and covered with cream.
 You can add raspberries throughout the layers and for decoration.
 We like to put a few crushed on the bottom if serving in glasses, some cut in half and layered around the outside of the bowl on top of the sponge, and then on top.

-Note: If you’re making your own custard or using powder you’ll want to do that first so it can cool.
+Note: If you’re making your own custard or using powder, you’ll want to do that first so it can cool.

 Layer 1 – Sponge